xzyfer/us-travel-checklist/README.md

 ### About me
-I'm a 25 year old Australian web developer working for a successful web start up.
+I'm a 25 year old Australian male web developer working for a successful web start up.
 I spend most of my days neck deep in (s)css and javascript and love it!